TTI-DEL/Lab/_people/subject_zero.md

 <img width="250" src="{{site.baseurl}}/images/people/subject_zero_office.jpg" data-action="zoom">

 Subject Zero just move to his new office at [Ability lab](https://www.sralab.org/).
-He takes control all the grant applications and feeding all post-doc in the Kording lab with vegetarian meat, poultry and fish.
+He takes control all the grant applications and feeding all post-doc in the Design Engineering with vegetarian meat, poultry and fish.

 ### Subject Zero's Status